seqan/seqan3/doc/about/api/index.md

   * The next (or another future) minor version removes the old API.

 \warning
-As a special case of point 2. **the entire 3.0.* release is marked as experimental**.
+As a special case of point 2, **the entire 3.0.* release is not stable**.
-We will do our best not to break things, but similar to the releases of GCC, you should consider `seqan-3.1.0` as the first API-stable release of SeqAn3.
+We will do our best not to break things, but similar to the releases of GCC, we start labelling entities as stable starting from `seqan-3.1.0`.
+Please refer to the documentation of the individual entities for their stability status.

 # ABI stability